rebecacarrillo/superfite-backend/README.md

 I've updated the prefix list to include DEVOPS.
 I did this to differentiate tasks like "research AWS" from Infra tasks like "Create a docker container and put it on an EC2 Instance" or something

+As I was doing that I realized research should get a prefix too.
+Can I add the amperasand in the labels, though --- that's the real question.
+This train of thought camecame from making a ticket to research AWS Activate